Ladysnake/ModWinder/README.md

  This is a repository for ModWinder and other small things, mostly relating to Ladysnake projects.

-### NOTICE

- It appears at this time the installing process throws an exception.
-I will look into this, but for now ModWinder is not functional.

 ## ModWinder

  Simple project to bring back a dead mod